Skip to main content

 One bride to be chose to marry at 9am at the country house she and her groom had rented, because she wanted to spend the rest of the day relaxing with her new husband and a small group of family and friends.
 Another couple chose midday after hiking an hour to the ceremony spot at the foot of a monro.
 The ruins of Duffus Castle provided an amazing location for a 10pm ceremony one August - it was still light when the ceremony began so the bride and groom enjoyed both the sun setting and the full moon rising.

-When we prepare your ceremony, together we will decide how long you would like your wedding ceremony to last for.
+When we prepare your ceremony, together we will decide how long you would like your wedding ceremony to last.
 As with all aspects of your wedding ceremony, the choice is yours, and we will advise and guide you as necessary.